filipbech/ng2-parties/README.md

 # ng2-parties
 Example Angular2 application from ngAarhus meetup

-The example shows of angular2 (alpha26).
-The PartyList-component shows a static list of Danish Parties from a service, and a seperate component (party-adder) lets you add to the list.
+The example shows of angular2 (alpha27).
+The PartyList-component shows a static list of Danish Parties from a service, and a seperate component in a seperate route (party-adder at /add) lets you add to the list.

-The adder was meant to show off the form-controls, however these no longer works in alpha26.
-I hope Im able to keep this repository updated with coming versions, and show of the most relevant features.
+The adder also shows of the new `[(ng-model)]`-syntax.

 To play with this example load it from a server.
 If you change anything, remember to run the typescript compiler.